Resilient Connecticut Webinar Series

 12:00 – 1:00 pm

 Planning for adaptation requires localized information about expected changes in climate.
 Until recently, the spatial scale of climate projections did not allow for detailed regional analysis.
 While national and international climate assessments generate consensus-based scientific summaries, this information often falls short of being usable for decision-making at the local level.
 State-level climate assessments seek to provide information that supports local decision-making.
-During this webinar, two presenters will describe work related to precipitation projections and assessment at the local level:
+During this webinar, two presenters described their work related to precipitation projections and assessment at the local level:

 This webinar is part of a monthly series hosted by CIRCA and involving different partners & organizations.
 These webinars will be available to watch live with opportunity for Q&A and a recording will be posted shortly following the event.